4ndyZ/MAC-API/README.md

 After installing the package configure the API.
 The configuration file is located under `/etc/mac-api/config.yml`.

-No you you are able to enable the Systemd service using `systemctl`.
+Now you are able to enable the Systemd service using `systemctl`.
 `sudo systemctl enable mac-api`

 And start the service also using `systemctl`.
 `sudo systemctl start mac-api`

 #### Windows/Other
-If you plan to run the API on Windows or another OS the whole process is a bit more complicated because there is no installation package avaible only prebuilt binaries.
+If you plan to run the API on Windows or another OS the whole process is a bit more complicated because there is no installation package available only prebuilt binaries.

 Download the prebuilt binary for your operating system.

-Exctract the prebuilt binary and change the configuration file located under `config/config.conf`.
+Extract the prebuilt binary and change the configuration file located under `config/config.conf`.

 After successful changing the configuration file you are able to run the prebuilt binary.

 ### Configuration
 The API tries to access the configuration file located under `/etc/mac-api/config.conf`.
-It the configuration file is not accessable or found the API will fallback to the local file located unter `config/config.conf`.
+If the configuration file is not accessible or found the API will fall back to the local file located under `config/config.conf`.

 ### Logging
 The API while try to put the log file in the `/var/log/mac-api` folder.
 If the service is not able to access or find that folder, the logging file gets created in the local folder `logs`.